-We find that crate training as soon as possible, from about 8 weeks or so, is the best option for most puppies and their owners.
+It is important to start as you mean to go on and introduce your puppy to their crate as soon as you bring them home, at about 8 weeks or so.
 Getting your puppy used to the crate early on helps settle them in to their new home quickly and efficiently; helping nervous puppies feel safe and also helping them with their toilet training.

 We would suggest you have a crate set up ready for when you bring your puppy home.
 The crate should be big enough for them to grow into as an adult, but set-up slightly different whilst they are crate training.

-It is important to start as you mean to go on and introduce your puppy to their crate as soon as you bring them home.
-Keep it open in their area during the day so they can go in and out at will.
+We recommend keeping the crate door open in their area during the day so they can go in and out at will.
 You want the puppy to see the crate as their den; their escape from the rest of the household when they need a rest.
 It’s important not to lock them inside for long periods of time – the crate should never be used for punishment either.
 The longest they will be inside the crate is probably at night time.